 They started the first dispensary for women at their rented house in Kashmir, which is now the site of the Government College for Women, Nawakadal.

 Mr. Clark in a letter to Mr. Coldstream in May 1864, informs him that:

-Mr and Mrs Clack had to leave Kashmir in the winters due to the rules of set by the Maharaja, which didn’t any allow any outside to stay in the country during winters.
+Mr. and Mrs. Clack had to leave Kashmir in the winters due to the rules set by the Maharaja, which didn’t allow any outside to stay in the country during winters.

 Dr. William Jackson Elmslie

-A Scottish Presbyterian doctor from Aberdeen, William Jackson Elmslie was a medical graduate from University of Edunburg.
-He followed Mr and Mrs Clack’s footsteps and opened a dispensary in Kashmir on 9th May 1865.
-Dr. Elmslie was also a missionary which used to recite Gospel to his patients as they awaited their turn.
-According to him, the valley was reeling under darkness of other religions, he also used to mock other religions due to which he was confronted by the Muslim Preachers & the Maharaja.
-He did try to convert people but met no success.
+A Scottish Presbyterian doctor from Aberdeen, William Jackson Elmslie was a medical graduate from The University of Edunburg.
+He followed Mr. and Mrs. Clack’s footsteps and opened a dispensary in Kashmir on 9th May 1865.
+Dr. Elmslie was also a missionary who used to recite Gospel to his patients as they awaited their turn.
+According to him, the valley was reeling under the darkness of other religions, he also used to mock other religions due to which he was confronted by the Muslim Preachers & the Maharaja.
+He did try to convert people but met with no success.
 Not many years after his arrival in Kashmir, he authored and published the first English to Kashmiri dictionary (Click here to download).